refinedev/refine/documentation/tutorial/routing/navigation/react-router/index.md

 :::info

-Anchors and any additional method of navigation your routing library provides can also be used to navigate between pages without being limited to the `useNavigation` hook.
+You can also use anchors and any other navigation methods provided by your routing library to move between pages, without being limited to the `useNavigation` hook.

 :::